 GM to Invest $7 Billion in Electric Vehicle Production in Michigan

-The company has had the Chevy Bolt in production since 2016 and is now looking to take the next step by introducing a variety of electric vehicles, including SUVs and pickup trucks.
+General Motors (NYSE: GM) has had the Chevy Bolt in production since 2016 and is now looking to take the next step by introducing a variety of electric vehicles, including SUVs and pickup trucks.

-On January 25, General Motors (NYSE: GM) announced a $7 billion investment in multiple facilities in the state of Michigan, with the goal of overtaking Tesla (NASDAQ: TSLA) as the top-selling EV maker in the U.S. by 2025.
+On January 25, GM announced a $7 billion investment in multiple facilities in the state of Michigan, with the goal of overtaking Tesla (NASDAQ: TSLA) as the top-selling EV maker in the U.S. by 2025.

-GM CEO Mary Barra commented on the announcement stating:
+GM CEO Mary Barra commented on the announcement, stating:

 The bulk of the investment will be at the same Orion Township plant where GM produces the Chevrolet Bolt.
-The company has earmarked $4 billion for the facility, expanding and upgrading to make electric versions of their Chevrolet Silverado and GMC Sierra pickup trucks.
+The company has earmarked $4 billion for the facility, expanding and upgrading to make electric versions of its Chevrolet Silverado and GMC Sierra pickup trucks.

 GM also announced that it will invest $2.6 billion to build one of the largest battery production plants in North America.
 This facility will be operated by Ultium Cells LLC, a joint venture between GM and LG Energy Solutions, and will produce batteries for several GM vehicles.